Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 What Happens if a Team Member Abuses the Unlimited Time Off Policy?

 Problems with unlimited PTO can be prevented by clearly stating the policy's specifics in easy-to-understand language.
-Also, ensure that your policy is continually updated to comply with federal, state and local law changes.
-Your policy should indicate that violations of the policy may result in disciplinary action.
+Also, ensure that your policy is continually updated to comply with federal, state, and local law changes.
+Your policy should indicate that policy violations may result in disciplinary action.

 Employers may wish to consult legal counsel on how to apply disciplinary action consistently.